RpThiagoluiz/ly-frontend/README.md

 **En-us**
 </br>
 App developed during a test.
-The link of the app is here [Netfly] (https://ly-frontend-test-reactjs.netlify.app), or follows according to the instructions for local installation.
+The link of the app is here [Netlify](https://ly-frontend-test-reactjs.netlify.app), or follows according to the instructions for local installation.

 **_Install_**

 ### `yarn install` or using npm

-The project will run at [http: // localhost: 3000] (http: // localhost: 3000).
+The project will run at [localhost: 3000](http://localhost:3000).

 ** Were used **